-Mostly, I was struck with the genius of God’s plan for sending his people to faraway lands, how having to learn a whole new tongue is such a brilliant plan for teaching a lousy messenger to be a good messenger, how there is no better way to learn the power of words than by having that power removed.
+Mostly, I was struck with the genius of God’s plan: how having to learn a whole new tongue is such a brilliant plan for teaching a lousy messenger to be a good messenger, how there is no better way to learn the power of words than by having that power removed.
 How careless, insensitive, and destructive I’d be if I could simply sweep in here and use my words and powers of persuasion on the people around me.
-If God is love, and love is patient, then what better way for me to learn to bear his image than through the humbling patience of learning to talk all over again?
+If God is love, and love is patient, then what better way for me to learn to bear God’s image than through the humbling patience of learning to talk all over again?
 If I am not willing to be patient in this process, how will I be ready for the hard work of cross cultural relationships, and loving the people around me?

 Language learning makes me think of Isaiah 41:3: